pfunkmallone/katacoda-containers101/containers101/understanding-images/step1.md

 In your terminal, we're re-building the myapp:0.1 container.

+**TEST**: Do you remember the command to build it?

-Once completed: You can see it in the local container cache:
+Once it's completed, you can see it in the local container cache:

 `docker images myapp:0.1`{{execute}}